oasisprotocol/curve25519-voi/README.md

  * primitives/x25519: A X25519 implementation like `x/crypto/curve25519`.
  * primitives/ed25519: A Ed25519 implementation like `crypto/ed25519`.

+#### Ed25519 verification semantics

+At the time of this writing, Ed25519 signature verification behavior varies based on the implementation.
+The implementation provided by this package aims to provide a sensible default, and to support compatibility with other implementations if required.

+The default verification semantics are as follows, using the terminology from [ed25519-speccheck][1]:

+ * Both iterative and batch verification are cofactored.
+ * Small order A is rejected.
+ * Small order R is accepted.
+ * Non-canonical A is rejected.
+ * Non-canonical R is rejected.
+ * A signature's scalar component must be in canonical form (S < L).

+Pre-defined configuration presets for compatibility with the Go standard library, FIPS 186-5/RFC 8032, and ZIP-215 are provided for convenience.

+For more details on this general problem, see [Taming the many EdDSAs][2].

 #### Notes

 The curve25519-dalek crate makes use of "modern" programing language